jame0313/ITE2038-wiki/Lock-Manager-(project-5-milestone-1-ver.-).md

 In lock manager, we use lock manager latch to enforce transactions use lock manager API once at time for atomicity of lock table.

 To find page lock in lock manager, lock manager use hash table that maps page_id(table id and page number) to lock header object.
-As hash table expected to find such object in constant time if existed, we can access lock table fastly.
+As hash table expected to find such object in constant time if existed, we can access lock table fast.

 In page lock list, lock manager maintains record lock objects with linked list structure.